Henrique Calisto: Asia

 Calisto spent eight seasons at the helm of Đồng Tâm Long An F.C. in Vietnam, where he won two V.League 1 titles, and achieved five other top-three finishes.
 In March 2008, he was hired as head coach of the Vietnamese football team, leading it to its first ASEAN Football Championship title.

 Calisto quit his job as national side coach on 2 March 2011.
 He had been criticised over poor performances at the 2010 AFF Suzuki Cup, and was appointed at Thai club Muangthong United F.C. the following week.

-Africa / Return to Portugal
+Africa and return to Portugal

 In mid-February 2013, Calisto was appointed at C.R.D.
 Libolo in Angola.
 He returned to his country on 30 October of that year, however, replacing fired Costinha at the helm of former team Paços which ranked last in the league with only one win and one draw from eight games.
 On 24 February 2014 he was dismissed after a 4–0 loss at Vitória FC, having won two of his 12 games and the team in the same position.